BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 *	Lack of domain knowledge when searching
 *	Uncertainty about which keywords to use in a search engine
 *	Reliance on personal recommendations rather than search engine results
-*	Unclear inconsistent way to navigate a portal
+*	Unclear or inconsistent ways to navigate a portal
 *	Difficulty understanding where data originates from
-*	No one portal contains all the required data
+*	No single portal contains all the required data

 ### 2. Search within data portal
 *	Not knowing the best terminology to use